“A delightfully weird but educational street theatre performance,” (Time Out)

 About the Show

-The Iguanodon Restaurant is a theatre performance for families set in a life-size Victorian iguanodon.
+The Iguanodon Restaurant is a theatre performance for schools and families set in a life-size Victorian iguanodon.
 Since 2016 we have performed to 20,380 people at festivals, schools, in carparks and shopping centres.
-Our biggest audience was 1191 on a sunny day in Hastings.
-We often work with museums to celebrate their geology collections and draw attention to local fossils in the surrounding countryside.
+Our biggest audience numbered 1191 keen picnickers on a sunny day in Hastings.
+We perform to whole schools and work with museums to celebrate their geology collections and draw attention to local fossils.

-The show lasts for 35 minutes and tells the story of the birth of geology in a fast and furious romp through 60 years of scientific discovery.
-As the story unfolds eccentric characters emerge from history; Mary Anning, Sir Richard Owen, Baron George Cuvier and the Godfather of Geology William Smith.
-They compete for fame, claiming the biggest, best fossils for themselves.
-They grapple with questions that shook society: How come these creatures no longer exist?
-What does this tell us about the world we live in?
+The show lasts for 40 minutes and tells the story of the birth of geology in a fast and furious romp through 60 years of scientific discovery.
+As the story unfolds eccentric characters emerge from history: Mary Anning, Sir Richard Owen, Baron George Cuvier and the Godfather of Geology, William Smith.
+They compete for fame, claiming the biggest, best fossils for themselves!
+And they grapple with questions that shook society: How come these creatures no longer exist?
+What does this tell us about our world?
 Where’s my hat?

 photo by Finbarr Webster